reactjs/react.dev/content/docs/hooks-rules.md

 ## Next Steps {#next-steps}

 Finally, we're ready to learn about [writing your own Hooks](/docs/hooks-custom.html)!
-Custom Hooks let you combine Hooks provided by React into your own abstractions, and reuse common stateful logic between different components.
+Custom Hooks let you combine Hooks provided by React into your own abstractions and reuse common stateful logic between different components.